shreya-panale/100DaysOfCode/README.md

 Day 0 :
 - Finally decided to take on this challenge :)
-- Cannot decide between Python or C yet, hence I will be coding in both the languages depending on my mood XD
+- I will be mostly coding in C, but also solve python questions on few days ig

+Week 1 : Basics